deuber/CarNotesApp/README.md

 # CarNotesApp

-CarNotesApp is a simple web application designed to track maintenance notes for multiple vehicles.
+CarNotesApp is a more simple web application designed to track maintenance notes for multiple vehicles but without API.
 This app was created to solve a specific problem where the SmartCar API no longer allowed free access to manage multiple vehicles, limiting its usefulness for tracking all vehicle data.

 This app provides a straightforward and free solution to maintain a central place for all car maintenance records.